 - 1. It is important that the main door and cab door be completely closed and locked during travel.
 As an added precaution we recommend the dead bolt also be locked on the main door. - 2.
 Turn off living area water pump. - 3.
 Check that refrigerator door is fastened. - 4.
 Check that nothing heavy is stored in overhead or high cabinets that could fall out and cause injury.
 Heavy items should be stored in low cabinets. - 5.
 Stow folding and pedestal tables. - 6.
 Check that counter tops, range top, credenza tops and shelves are clear of even small items that could become projectiles in an accident. - 7.
 Do not cook while under way.
 Hot food or liquid could scald due to a sudden stop or accident. - 8.
 Check that any internal stowage is securely held in place - 9.
+Secure optional freestanding dinette chairs to the dinette table support using the fabric straps. - 10.
 Check that lights and switches are set in positions safe for travel.